Turrialba Volcano at a Glance

 Average Temperature: 70 degrees Fahrenheit (21 degrees Celsius)

 Located in the Cordillera Central mountain range, Turrialba is one of Costa Rica’s most impressive volcanoes.
 Turrialba boasts not one, but three craters, and in the past, visitors could take their time and wander around the summit at their leisure.
-However, Turrialba is also one of the country’s most active volcanoes, and the noxious gases produced by the craters can be dangerous, so tourists are limited to 15 minutes at the peak.
-The hike to the top is an adventure in itself, and not only offers you the chance to get up-close and personal with an ancient volcano, but spectacular views of the surrounding countryside, too.
+However, Turrialba is also one of the country’s most active volcanoes, and the noxious gases produced by the craters can be dangerous, so tourists are not allowed.
+The increased activity has culminated in 2015, when it erupted several times in the span of two months, actively closing the international airport in San Jose for a day.
+The evacuation zone surrounding the volcano has expanded to 3 miles from the top and is currently being monitored by the authorities.
+You can follow news about Turrialba volcano eruptions here.

 The summit of Turrialba Volcano sits at an elevation of more than 10,000 feet, making the trek to the top a challenge for even the most experienced hiker.
 However, if you’re up for a truly unforgettable hiking experience, the winding trails and rugged terrain of Turrialba will more than fit the bill.
 Before you can embark on your adventure, you’ll need to get there first – and this is tricky without an experienced guide.
 The surrounding countryside is particularly dense, so you’ll need to either rent a 4×4 vehicle or go on a guided excursion.